lanzaj/boot2root/writeup1.md

-- We used `ifconfig` to find the address :
+- After booting the VM, we used `ifconfig` to find the network address address :
 ``` console
 $ ifconfig
 [...]